-The company was having issues with duplications and client information importing, cross-sales rep confusion, and many more issues caused by a fundamental misunderstanding about how the program worked and its available functions.
+The company was having issues with duplicate client information importing, cross-sales rep confusion, and many more issues caused by a fundamental misunderstanding about how the program worked and its available functions.
 I can honestly say I am not ACTs strongest supporter but I have a high understanding about its functions and how it interacts with SQL, as well as how usage could be improved.

 After the weekend, not only did I have a pretty solid understanding on how to fix the problems, I encountered another program they had been misusing called e-Grabber.
 Once I understood how the two programs interacted with each other, and used Outlook to obtain client leads, I was able to accomplish a lot of things, including reducing the amount of import errors, decreasing occurrences of duplicate records.
 Furthermore, I designed a user interface that included a picture-oriented training guide for basic users on how the process should be, done step by step.